Kulu Eco-Services - Savant Foundry NPC

 With established partnerships involving waste generators, distributors and research institutions, Kulu is well-positioned to address the growing demand for organic waste diversion.
 The market is projected to divert 5 million tons of organic waste from landfills by 2027, driven by increasing environmental regulations and concerns.

-During the grant period, Kulu advanced its operations and strategic positioning through regulatory engagement, workforce training, environmental impact and successful fundraising.
+To date, Kulu has advanced its operations and strategic positioning through regulatory engagement, workforce training, environmental impact and successful fundraising.
 The startup worked closely with city planners, legal experts and regulatory authorities in Cape Town to identify suitable zoning for future hub development.
 Ongoing collaboration with the Department of Forestry, Fisheries, and Environment (DFFE) and the Western Cape Government ensured compliance with all environmental regulations and by-laws.

-Operationally, managers and staff were trained on new Standard Operating Procedures (SOPs) related to the recently introduced “splitting plant” through daily trainings and on-the-job coaching.
-These sessions emphasized health, safety and process alignment across the workforce.
+Operationally, managers and staff were trained on new Standard Operating Procedures (SOPs) related to the recently introduced “splitting plant” through daily training and on-the-job coaching.
+These sessions emphasized health, safety, and process alignment across the workforce.

 The startup also secured a total of US $486,500 in loan and equity financing and was featured in Engineering News, highlighting its position as a finalist for additional grant funding through the UNIDO/TIA/SAIA accelerator program.